Sports Dentistry Walnut Creek

 If you or your children are active in sports, you need to take precautions to protect your teeth.
 Just as you would use shin guards, helmets, or other protective sports equipment, mouthguards should be just as important part of your athletic gear.

-A preeminent professional in the fields of restorative dentistry and cosmetic dentistry, Dr. Scott Pope also offers his San Francisco Bay Area patients the latest in sports dentistry, including custom-made mouthguards.
+Professionals in the fields of restorative dentistry and cosmetic dentistry, our dentists also offer their San Francisco Bay Area patients the latest in sports dentistry, including custom-made mouthguards.